 How to Clean Vinyl Siding on a House (Without Damaging It)

 Keeping a home looking sharp feels great.
-You walk outside, glance at your siding and you instantly know whether it looks clean or not.
-Over time, though, vinyl siding loses that fresh look.
+You walk outside, glance at your siding, and you instantly know whether it looks clean or not.
+Over time, vinyl siding loses that fresh look.

-Dirt, mildew and algae build up slowly until one day you notice the once-bright exterior looks dull and tired.
-Homeowners often search for how to clean vinyl siding on a house without damaging it, and with good reason.
+Dirt, mildew, and algae build up slowly until one day the once-bright exterior looks dull and tired.

-In a Reddit HomeMaintenance thread, several homeowners said the biggest mistake is using too much pressure or spraying upward, because it can force water behind the siding.
+In a Reddit HomeMaintenance thread, several homeowners pointed out the biggest mistake is using too much pressure or spraying upward, since it can force water behind the siding.

-Many agreed that gentle cleaning with soap, vinegar or siding-safe cleaner works better than blasting it with high PSI.
-In short, the right cleaning strategy matters and that is exactly what we’ll walk you through step by step.
+Many agreed that gentle cleaning with soap, vinegar, or a siding-safe cleaner works better than blasting it with high PSI.

 Most homeowners don’t notice siding getting dirty until one day they step outside and think, “Was the house always this dull?”
 It sneaks up slowly.